GQueues/build-a-google-chat-bot-with-chatgpt/mod_9_story/README.md

 def send_asynchronous_chat_message(thread_id, body, message_id=None):
     """Send a chat message to a space asynchronously.

+    If message_id is provided, it updates the existing message.

     Returns the message_id of the message created or updated.